IgnisDa/ryot/docs/content/migration.md

    INSERT INTO seaql_migrations (version, applied_at) VALUES ('m20231017_create_user_to_entity', 1697640078);
    ```

-7. Now you can upgrade to the latest release safely.
+6. Now you can upgrade to the latest release safely.

-8. **OPTIONAL**: Once you have the new server up and running, go to the "Miscellaneous" settings page and click on the button to "Update All Metadata".

 ## From `v1.*` to `v2.*`